aws-samples/amazon-security-lake-custom-data/README.md

 ## About this Repo <a name="About"></a>

-This repository has been made available as a supplemental resource for the AWS Blogpost - ## Get custom data into Amazon Security Lake through ingesting Azure activity logs
+This repository has been made available as a supplemental resource for the AWS Blogpost - Get custom data into Amazon Security Lake through ingesting Azure activity logs.

 ### An Azure Event Hub Activity Log Event
 - **Description**: Translates a Azure Eventhub Activity Event to OCSF.